 Of course, Medigap carriers have a list of medications that indicate automatic denial.
 These medications are ones that treat chronic or significant illnesses.

 If you take these medications, you’re indicating that you have a condition that could be costly to cover.
-Pain medications can be an issue if used if prolonged.
+Pain medications can be an issue due to prolonged use.

 If you take a small round of a declinable drug post-surgery, the company won’t consider this a problem.
 If you’ve been using it for years, then that could be a potential issue.